PopcornTimeTV/PopcornTimeTV/README.md

 An ATV, iPhone and iPad application to torrent movies and tv shows for streaming.

-## Getting Involved
+## Want to contribute?

-Want to report a bug, request a feature, contribute or translate Popcorn Time?
-Check out our in-depth guide to [Contributing to Popcorn Time](CONTRIBUTING.md).
+We need your help to localise Popcorn Time.
+Visit our [Translating Guide](https://github.com/PopcornTimeTV/PopcornTimeTV/wiki/Translating-Popcorn-Time) to get started.

-## iPA
+## Download

 Download the [latest .ipas](https://github.com/PopcornTimeTV/PopcornTimeTV/releases/latest).